andis-sprinkis/snippet/README.md

 # Notes and snippets

-A personal collection of software development, system administration notes and snippets.
+A personal collection of computing related notes and snippets.